 Commercial Drivers Need to Be Very Careful

 The legal blood alcohol rate (BAC) for drivers with a CDL is under 0.04.
-That is only HALF the legal rate for non-commercial drivers.
-And this does not simply cover while driving a commercial vehicle.
-Commercial drivers are held to this standard ANY TIME they are behind the wheel.
-Additionally, anything between a 0.04 and 0.159 is a "high rate" of alcohol which is a second tier DUI in Pennsylvania.
-This means enhanced penalties for a first offense - beyond the ramifications upon the CDL itself.
+That is, only half of the legal rate for non-commercial drivers.
+And this does not simply apply while driving a commercial vehicle.
+Commercial drivers are held to this standard any time they are behind the wheel.
+Additionally, anything between a 0.04 and 0.159 is a “high rate” of alcohol, which is a second tier DUI in Pennsylvania.
+This means enhanced penalties for a first offense – beyond the ramifications upon the CDL itself.

-For a commercial driver, a first DUI conviction results in a ONE YEAR loss of their CDL.
+For a commercial driver, a first DUI conviction will result in a one-year loss of their CDL.
 Penalties only increase from there.
-The problem for commercial drivers who are convicted of a DUI is that most companies require their commercial drivers to maintain a clean record.
-So even a single DUI can result in unpaid mandatory leave, employment being terminated, or being denied future employment opportunities.
+The problem for commercial drivers who are convicted of a DUI is that the majority of companies require their commercial drivers to maintain a clean record.
+So, even a single DUI can result in unpaid mandatory leave, employment being terminated, denial of future employment opportunities.

 Why Do I Need a Lawyer?

 It is vital to your future that you protect your career by fighting a DUI.
-A Commercial Driver has so much more at stake than an ordinary license holder.
-The conversation in this scenario is drastically different than with a typical DUI, as money and license suspension are no longer the primary concerns: with a commercial driver we must protect your livelihood.
+A commercial driver has so much more at stake than an ordinary license holder does.
+The conversation in this scenario is drastically different than with a typical DUI, as money and license suspension are no longer the primary concerns.
+With a commercial driver, we must protect your livelihood.

-If you are a commercial driver and have received a DUI, you cannot afford to hesitate to contact a knowledgeable and aggressive DUI attorney to fight for you.
+If you are a commercial driver, and have received a DUI, you cannot afford to hesitate: contact a knowledgeable and aggressive DUI Attorney to fight for you.